Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt-jinja-functions/config.md

 1. The configuration variable does not exist

-:::warning Deprecation warning for meta fallback Starting in dbt Core v1.10, `config.get()` throws a deprecation warning when it finds a value in `config.meta` instead of at the top level.
+:::warning Deprecation warning for meta fallback Starting in <Constant name="core" /> v1.10, `config.get()` throws a deprecation warning when it finds a value in `config.meta` instead of at the top level.
 This fallback behavior will be removed in a future version.

 To access custom configurations stored under `meta`, use [`config.meta_get()`](#configmeta_get) instead.
 :::